TheOdinProject/curriculum/rails/intermediate_topics/asset_pipeline.md

-# Intermediate Rails Topics
+# The Asset Pipeline

 ## Introduction

 You've learned about Models, Views, and Controllers.
 That's the nuts and bolts, but we've got plenty of neat stuff to cover which makes Rails much more useful to you.
-In this lesson, we'll talk about several topics that don't necessarily fit well in other lessons but are important to cover nonetheless.
+In this lesson, we'll talk about the Asset Pipeline and a few other topics that don't necessarily fit well in other lessons but are important to cover nonetheless.

-We'll get into how Rails handles the Asset Pipeline and other misfit topics like how to run code before or after a controller action, how to display errors to the user nicely, and how to escape HTML text.

 ## The Asset Pipeline